Post Animal: Musical style

-In a video interview with WeWriteAboutMusic in 2020, the band's music was described as "...a psychedelic rock sound, but you don't specifically choose a sub-genre."
-In the same interview, Toledo said that the band often doesn't aim for any specific genre, drawing more from all the member's own eclectic music tastes to try and make a sound unique to their band.

 The Chicago Tribune has described the band's sound as "if Tame Impala listened to a lot of Black Sabbath and were signed to Elephant 6."
 MusicDaily.com described their sound 2020-2023 sound as "Musical cousins of bands like King Gizzard & The Lizard Wizard, La Luz and Dumbo Gets Mad..."

-When Keery rejoined the band for IRON, the band mentioned it brought back the writing dynamics and sound from their When I Think Of You In A Castle era in 2017.
-As a result, the album and marketing around it bring special attention to the group's friendship.
+When Keery rejoined the band for Iron, the band mentioned it brought back the writing dynamics and sound from their time making When I Think of You in a Castle.
+As a result, the album and marketing around it brings special attention to the group's friendship.

 Members

 As of 2025, all founding members are active in the band and the band has no former or inactive members.

 Dalton Allison

 Allison is a founding member of the band, starting the band with high school friend Matt Williams after the pair moved to Chicago for college in 2014.

 For the majority of their discography, Allison is credited as the band's bass player, and although all members share vocal roles, Allison is the member most frequently credited with lead vocals, particularly on the band's early releases.
 He is also responsible for the mixing and engineering on most of the band's discography, as well as the mastering for the band's earliest works.

-Outside of Post Animal, Allison also does freelance audio engineering, mixing and mastering.
-He is credited as an additional performer for Djo's third album, The Crux, contributing vocals and bass.
+Outside of Post Animal, Allison does freelance audio engineering, mixing and mastering.
+He is credited as an additional performer for Djo's third album, The Crux (2025), contributing vocals and bass.